Elk Neck State Park

-Elk Neck State Park is a public recreation area located between Chesapeake Bay and the Elk River near the southern tip of the Elk Neck Peninsula in Cecil County, Maryland.
-The state park is home to the historic Turkey Point Light and offers land-based and water-based recreation.
+Elk Neck State Park is a Maryland state park located between the Chesapeake Bay and the Elk River near the southern tip of the Elk Neck Peninsula in Cecil County, Maryland.
+The park is home to the historic Turkey Point Light and offers land-based and water-based recreation.
 The park is located on MD 272, 8 mi south of the town of North East, and 13 mi south of exit 100 on I-95.
 It is operated by the Maryland Department of Natural Resources.

 History

 The park had its genesis when, in 1936, naturalist Dr. William Abbott bequeathed his holdings along the Elk River to the state for use as a state park.
 Although he originally intended the land to be a gift to the Boy Scouts, a meeting with State Forester Fred W. Besley in 1935 persuaded Abbott to change the terms of his will.
 Following the state's purchase of additional acreage, the Civilian Conservation Corps created park improvements from 1937 to 1941.